Julian Assange appeals to European court over U.S. extradition

 Assange's supporters say he is an anti-establishment hero who has been victimised because he exposed U.S. wrongdoing in conflicts in Afghanistan and Iraq, and that his prosecution is a politically motivated assault on journalism and free speech.

-The case has gained prominence this week with major media outlets, including the New York Times which had originally worked with the WikiLeaks founder over the leaked material, writing an open letter to say his prosecution should end.
+The case has gained prominence this week with major media outlets that had originally worked with the WikiLeaks founder over the leaked material writing an open letter to say his prosecution should end.

 Meanwhile, Australian Prime Minister Anthony Albanese said he had raised the issue of Assange's release with U.S. officials, saying the matter should be brought to a close.